Mark Clague

 Mark Clague is a musicologist who strives to understand the social impact of the arts in the United States of America and to share this understanding with students, scholars, and the public.
 His recent projects focus on the United States national anthem (“The Star-Spangled Banner”); diversity in music historiography and education, most recently through the exploration of African-American song; career trajectories in the performing arts; and critical editing, especially as editor-in-chief of The George and Ira Gershwin Critical Edition.
 His scholarly interests center on questions of how music forges and shapes community relationships, amplifying the art of sound as a social force that is simultaneously personal and communal, both a powerful emotional expression and an everyday tool for living.

-Professor Clague is a full professor of musicology with tenure at the School of Music, Theatre & Dance at the University of Michigan.
+Professor Clague is a full professor of musicology with tenure at the School of Music, Theatre & Dance and serves as Executive Director of the University of Michigan’s Arts Initiative.
 He also enjoys affiliate appointments at the University of Michigan in American Culture, African and Afro-American Studies, Non-Profit Management, and Entrepreneurship.
-He currently serves in the Provost’s Office as Interim Executive Director of the University of Michigan’s Arts Initiative.
 He is co-advisor to the student organization Music Matters.

 Professor Clague’s 2022 monograph O Say Can You Hear?: A Cultural Biography of “The Star-Spangled Banner” (W.W.
 Norton) was favorably reviewed by The New York Times, Washington Post, and the Economist and has led to dozens of speaking engagements at the U.S. National Archives and the Fort McHenry National Landmark as well as media appearances for ABC, BBC, CNN, C-Span, NPR, PBS, and WFMT, among others.
 His edition of George Gershwin’s symphonic tone poem An American in Paris led to a recording by the Cincinnati Symphony under the direction of Louis Langrée that was nominated for a 2020 Grammy Award.